Current Population Survey

-The Current Population Survey (CPS) is a monthly survey of about 60,000 U.S. households conducted by the United States Census Bureau for the Bureau of Labor Statistics (BLS).
+The Current Population Survey (CPS), also known as the household survey, is a monthly survey of about 60,000 U.S. households conducted by the United States Census Bureau for the Bureau of Labor Statistics (BLS).

 The BLS uses the data to publish reports early each month called the Employment Situation, more commonly known as the "jobs report."
 This report provides estimates of the unemployment rate and the numbers of employed and unemployed people in the United States based on the CPS.
 A readable Employment Situation Summary is provided monthly.
 Annual estimates include employment and unemployment in large metropolitan areas.
 Researchers can use some CPS microdata to investigate these or other topics.

 The survey asks about the employment status of each member of the household 15 years of age or older as of a particular calendar week.
 Based on responses to questions on work and job search activities, each person 16 years and over in a sample household is classified as employed, unemployed, or not in the labor force.

 The CPS began in 1940, and responsibility for conducting the CPS was given to the Census Bureau in 1942.
 In 1994, the CPS was redesigned.
 CPS is a survey that is employment-focused, enumerator-conducted, continuous, and cross-sectional.
 The BLS increased the sample size by 10,000 as of July 2001.
 The sample represents the civilian noninstitutional population.

+Employment Situation jobs report

+BLS has two monthly surveys that measure employment levels and trends: the CPS, also known as the household survey, and the Current Employment Statistics (CES) survey, also known as the payroll or establishment survey.
+Both surveys are needed for a complete picture of the labor market, and the estimates differ because the surveys have distinct definitions of employment and distinct survey and estimation methods.
+National employment estimates from both the household and payroll surveys are published in the Employment Situation news release each month.

+The payroll survey (CES) is designed to measure employment, hours, and earnings in the nonfarm sector, with industry and geographic detail.
+The survey is best known for providing a highly reliable gauge of monthly change in nonfarm payroll employment.
+A representative sample of businesses provides the data for the payroll survey.

+The household survey (CPS) is designed to measure the labor force status of the civilian noninstitutional population with demographic detail.
+The national unemployment rate is the best-known statistic produced from the household survey.
+The survey also provides a measure of employed people, one that includes agricultural workers and the self-employed.
+A representative sample of households provides the information for the household survey.